Aksharakruti/Aksharakruti_CTFrecruitment23/Packet_Sniffing.md

 - After downloading the file I clicked on view file and it will directly open in wireshark app
 - it will lead us to a page like this
 - ![img](https://github.com/Aksharakruti/Aksharakruti_CTFrecruitment23/blob/main/screenshots/pckt.png.jpeg)
+- Then we should search for a protocol with the name "http" and (JPEG JFIF image)
 -
 -
 ## FLAG- "bi0s{w1r35h4rk_exp0rts_1s_c00l}"